 Finally, we can make explicit the difference of our estimates and those considered by Parry and Strand (2010) in the part (environmental costs) where the two can be compared.
-Parry and Strand (2010) measure the external costs of the use of motor vehicles in Chile through an approach based on combining local data with extrapolations from U.S. literature.
-The parameters are then applied to formulas for estimating the corrective gasoline and diesel fuel taxes.
-Their estimates include externalities associated to environmental damage -both, local and global-, congestion, accidents, noise and deterioration of roads.
+Parry and Strand (2010) measure the external costs of the use of motor vehicles in Chile through an approach based on combining local data with extrapolations from the U.S. literature.
+The parameters are then applied to formulas for estimating corrective gasoline and diesel fuel taxes.
+Their estimates include externalities associated with environmental damage (both local and global), congestion, accidents, noise and deterioration of roads.
 As for local external costs from emissions, the authors assume that two-thirds of local emissions vary with mileage and one-third with fuel combustion, while global environmental damages are fuel-related externalities.
 They also assume that fuel economy in Chile is 30 miles per gallon of gasoline and 8 miles per gallon of diesel.
 Thus, those environmental externalities that vary in proportion to vehicle miles driven have to be multiplied by fuel economy in order to convert costs from dollars per mile into dollars per gallon.

-The authors calculate national averages of local pollution damages from gasoline and diesel14, weighting (by fuel consumption) estimated damages for Santiago and for regions outside this city.
-For Santiago, they compute -based on local calculations- estimates of USD 0.04/mile or USD 0.07/mile of damage provoked by the use of gasoline, under different Value of Statistical Life (VSL) assumptions of USD 1.12 or USD 2.15 million15.
-For regions outside of Santiago, as there are no studies on local pollution damages, the authors extrapolate estimates from the United States, after adjusting for differences in VSL and in vehicle emission rates, which results in damages of USD 0.01/mile and USD 0.02/mile, based on the two different values adopted for the Chilean VSL.
+The authors calculate national averages of local pollution damages from gasoline and diesel, 18 weighting (by fuel consumption) estimated damages for Santiago and for regions outside this city.
+For Santiago, they compute-based on local calculations-estimates of USD 0.04/mile or USD 0.07/mile of damage caused by the use of gasoline, under different Value of Statistical Life (VSL) assumptions of USD 1.12 million or USD 2.15 million.19 For regions outside of Santiago, as there are no studies on local pollution damages, the authors extrapolate estimates from the United States, after adjusting for differences in VSL and in vehicle emission rates, which results in damages of USD 0.01/mile and USD 0.02/mile, based on the two different values adopted for the Chilean VSL.
 They assume pollution damage costs for diesel (trucks), on a per mile basis, are 3.4 times those for gasoline (cars).

-Concerning to global environmental damages, as it is usual in the literature, Parry and Strand (2010) consider that combusting a gallon of gasoline and diesel produces 0.009 and 0.010 tons of CO2 respectively, and they compute in the benchmark case a value of USD 10/ton of CO2.
-Therefore, the cost of climate change per gallon of fuel consumed is around USD 0.07 and USD 0.084 for gasoline and diesel, respectively.
+Concerning global environmental damages, Parry and Strand (2010) consider, as is usual in the literature that combusting a gallon of gasoline and diesel produces 0.009 and 0.010 tons of CO2, respectively, and they compute in the benchmark case a value of USD 10/ton of CO2.